After Christmas and after (mostly) getting over a cold, I got a chance to start work on two new sculptures.

 Life-sized, wearable foam-rubber latex mask of the eerie Batman villain Professor Pyg, created by Grant Morrison and Frank Quitely, and illustrated in the inset by Fraser Irving.
 This was done for Hub Comics third annual Dark Knight on a Dark Night exhibit of original Batman art.

-This Summer when I taught a sculpture class, during which I did a rough one-off sculpture (as opposed to something I cast and duplicate) of Darwyn Cooke’s version of Richard Stark’s character Parker.
+This Summer I taught a sculpture class, during which I did a rough one-off sculpture (as opposed to something I cast and duplicate) of Darwyn Cooke’s version of Richard Stark’s character Parker.
 My talented and prolific (seriously Erica, you’re making everyone else look bad) friend Erica Henderson is going to paint it.
 Here are the “before” pics: